younghyeon-MU/younghyeon-MU/README.md

 I am working on estimating demand elasticities of U.S. food commodities using a meta-analysis.

 <h3>:small_orange_diamond:About me</h3>
 My hobby is doing Pilates, cooking, and baking.
-My favorite foods are Kimchi, grilled pork and rice.
+My favorite foods are Kimchi, grilled pork and rice (Actually, I love all types of Korean food).
 I have a pet and his name is Buddy.
 </p>

 <h3>:small_orange_diamond:Learn more about me</h3>